 - All other faculty (not eligible for ACCESS program)

 - If you are any of the above and also an employee of Harvard Medical School, please also visit Work/Life at Harvard Longwood.

-Reimbursements will be made on a more frequent schedule between January and June, 2021 in response to the COVID-19 pandemic and to ease the financial burden on families with child care scholarships from the University-wide program.
-For those who have claimed their child care expenses online in PeopleSoft, reimbursements will now be made in the paycheck in October and December, 2021 and March and June, 2022.
+Reimbursements will be made up to four times during the academic/fiscal year between October, 2021 and June, 2022 to ease the financial burden on families with child care scholarships from the University-wide program.
+For those who have claimed their child care expenses online in PeopleSoft by the relevant deadlines, reimbursements will be made in the paycheck in October and December, 2021 and March and June, 2022.
 Paycheck dates can be viewed in the online claim form in PeopleSoft (according to paycycle) or in the FAQ (pdf).

 Addition Information about Harvard’s Child Care Scholarships

 To learn more about financial aid for child care in Massachusetts, visit Child Care Choices of Boston.